The Decay of the Angel: Plot

 In The Decay of the Angel, the last book of Sea of Fertility tetralogy, Shikeguni Honda, a retired judge, adopts a teenage orphan, Tōru Yasunaga, whom he believes to be a dead schoolfriend's third successive reincarnation.
 In this book, which is also accepted as the testament of Yukio Mishima, Shigekuni Honda observes the evolution of Japan in the 20th century.
 Japan's progressive losing traditional values and westernization in both individual and social levels, which started in Spring Snow, appears as a new, universalized Japan in the last book.
 In Spring Snow, Kiyoaki's faithful friend and a young lawyer candidate, a judge in the Runaway Horses, and a philosopher in The Temple of the Dawn, Shigekuni Honda is presented as an old man, a retired judge in the book of The Decay of the Angel.
-Throughout the previous three books, Honda, who tried to protect Kiyoaki himself and his reincarnations from death, fails each time, and this book deals with the last reincarnation Toru, who later turns out to be a fake.
-We see that Honda, who thinks Toru is a reincarnation of Kiyoaki, tries to educate and protect him throughout the novel, but we witness that Toru's response turns out negatively to this behavior and tries to deceive him in some way and to be superior.
-As a matter of fact, when Toru does not die at the age of 20, as in every reincarnation, it is revealed that he is fake.
-At the end of the book, Honda visits Gesshū Temple to see Satoko, who is Kiyoaki's love in the first book.
-Honda depicts Satoko, who is now an Abbess, has not lost anything of its purity and beauty.
-The novel ends with a question mark.
-When Honda finds out that Satoko doesn't remember anything about their past, he questions his existence in the world and thinks maybe he never existed.
-After writing the last lines of The Decay of the Angel, writer Yukio Mishima died in 1970 by killing himself.
+Throughout the previous three books, Honda, who tried to protect Kiyoaki himself and his reincarnations from death, fails each time, and this book deals with a final incarnation, Toru.
+After turning in the final manuscript for The Decay of the Angel in 1970, writer Yukio Mishima attempted to stage a coup and died by ritual suicide.